Azure/fleet/docs/concepts/Override/README.md

 > **Note:** Label selector of `ClusterResourceSelector` is not supported.

+`ResourceSelector` of `ResourceOverride` selects which namespace-scoped resources need to be overridden before applying to the selected clusters.

+It supports the following forms of resource selection:
+- Select resources by specifying the <group, version, kind> and name.
+This selection propagates only one resource that matches the <group, version, kind> and name under the `ResourceOverride` namespace.

 ## Override Policy
 Override policy defines how to override the selected resources on the target clusters.